heerdemoglu/sample_projects/README.md

 # Sample University Projects

-Some of my work in Bilkent University (BU- Undergraduate) and Queen Mary University of London (QM - Postgraduate).
+Some of my archived work in Bilkent University (BU- Undergraduate) and Queen Mary University of London (QM - Postgraduate).